Shanghai Scallion Flatbread (上海羌饼)

 - Roll the log into a thinner tube (this also helps reduce air pockets), and roll the tube into a spiral to form a thick disc.
 Tuck the end underneath.

 - Use your hands and a rolling pin to press the disc down into a 10” circle.
 Sprinkle both sides liberally with sesame seeds, making sure the entire surface is covered.
 Press the sesame seeds into the dough with the palm of your hand.
-(The dough circle will be very soft, so use a bench scraper or large spatula to help you flip it over).
+(The dough circle will be very soft, so use a bench scraper or large spatula to help you flip it over before sprinkling the other side with sesame seeds too).

-- Place the dough circle into the oiled pan.
+- In a large flat bottomed non-stick or cast iron pan with a lid (I used a 12” cast iron pan), add 3 tablespoons of oil and spread it evenly across the pan’s surface.
+Place the dough circle into the oiled pan.
 (Lay it over your rolling pin to transfer it to the pan.)
 Cover and allow it to rest for another 20 minutes, without turning on the heat!

 - After the dough has rested, turn the heat on to medium, with the lid still on.
 Set a timer for 12 minutes.
 After 12 minutes, open the lid and check the bottom.
 When it’s evenly golden brown, flip the pancake, cover again, and cook for another 6 minutes.